 - Laying foundations and installing signalling equipment and equipment housing.

 To ensure the safety of workers and the community, some activities will be completed out-of-hours between 8.00pm and 4.00am.
 Where possible, work will be rotated between locations to minimise continuous activities at the same location.

 What to expect if you live alongside the rail corridor

 Residents along the rail corridor may see and hear:

-- Movement of personnel and construction vehicles (including light and heavy vehicles, plant, machines and equipment such as excavator, skid steer loader and drill rig)
+- Movement of personnel and construction vehicles (including light and heavy vehicles, plant, machines and equipment)

 To minimise impacts:

-- Noise minimisation practices will be adopted in relation to the use of vehicles and machinery after hours (e.g. using lower powered machines which are quieter) and personnel noise will be kept to a minimum
+- Noise minimisation practices will be adopted in relation to the use of vehicles and machinery after hours (e.g. using lower powered machines which are quieter), while personnel noise will be kept to a minimum.

 - All workers will be briefed on key community and environmental considerations in relation to noise, dust, lighting, access, and parking.